rba1aji/dummy-github-events/README.md

 # dummy-github-events
-It is an assignment for
+It is an assignment for internship